Munei89/drone-ai/README.md

-# Drone ai - Reactjs Front End Assessment
+# Drone ai - Reactjs Front End

-Drone ai is basic Reactjs Front End Assessment.
+Drone ai is basic Reactjs Front End one page,with a api call to github users repos.

 # Features!